ThinkIQ-Labs/OPC-UA-Model-SDK/README.md

 XmlSerializer.Serialize(xmlWriter, ModelDesign, XmlSerializerNamespaces);
 ```

-### Object Types have Managers that makes it more simply to create and add content
+### Object Types have Managers that Make it Easier to Create and Add Content

 Adding custom types, and subsequently adding proeperties to types can be done like so: